 Organisations wasting $100k a year hoarding useless IT hardware

-Data centre waste is often talked about, but rarely quantified.
+Data Center waste is often talked about, but rarely quantified.

 Staggering new research released by Blancco Technology Group in partnership with Coleman Parks (The High Cost of Cluttered Data Centers) reveals just how big the issue has become.